pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

 first download the files to your computer, edit them, and then put them back to the repository.
 The `pachctl mount` command automates all these steps for you.
-You can mount just the `images` repo or all Pachyderm repositories as directories on you machine, edit as needed, and, when done, exit the `pachctl mount` command.
-Upon exiting the `pachctl mount` command, Pachyderm uploads all the changes to the corresponding repository.
+You can mount just the `images` repo or all MLDM repositories as directories on you machine, edit as needed, and, when done, exit the `pachctl mount` command.
+Upon exiting the `pachctl mount` command, MLDM uploads all the changes to the corresponding repository.

 If someone else modifies the files while you are working on them